astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 the spacetime is curved away from flatness.
 Note that for the Earth,
 $g/c^2$ is about $10^{-16}$ 1/m, a very small number.

-Next we make the approximation that no baseball is going to anywhere near the speed of light, so $v\ll c$ and we can remove the square root.
+Next we make the approximation that no baseball is going to go anywhere near the speed of light, so $v\ll c$ and we can replace the square root with a linear approximation:
 ```{math}
 :label: curveprop2
 \Delta t_0 = \int_0^T dt\left[1-\frac{v^2}{2c^2}\right]\left[1+\frac{gx}{c^2}\right]
 ```
-Next we drop second order terms:
+Next we multiply the two binomials and drop second order terms:
 ```{math}
 :label: curveprop3
 \Delta t_0 = \int_0^T dt\left[1-\frac{v^2}{2c^2}+\frac{gx}{c^2}\right]